 - Deposit the reservation fee* in the University’s account.
 Please make sure that your transfer is identifiable by including your full name and the message «Erasmus», e.g. «John Smith, Erasmus».

 - For National credit transfers: La Caixa 2100 9169 06 2200123568

 - For International credit transfers or deposits: BIC/SWIFT code: CAIXESBBXXX or IBAN code: ES72 2100 9169 0622 0012 3568 (depending on the country from which the deposit is made)

 *The fee will be returned, where applicable, at the end of the period of residence at the student’s request.
-The caution fee will not be returned in the event that students leave the residence before the stipulated period agreed on in the Student’s Accommodation Request document.
+The caution fee will not be returned in the event that students leave the residence before the stipulated period agreed upon in the Student’s Accommodation Request document.

 Caution and Reservation Fees

 The rooms should be in perfect condition at the beginning of the period of residence, and students are responsible for their maintenance.
 A caution fee will be required to ensure that the rooms are kept in good condition.
-This deposit will not be paid if students have sent their reservation fee before entering the hall of residence.
+This deposit will not be paid if students have sent their reservation fee before the day of entering the hall of residence.

 The caution fee is equivalent to the monthly fee of the hall of residence in question.
 It will also serve as a guarantee against the following:

 - Damages to the precincts of the hall of residence caused by students.

 - Departure before the end of the period of residence, except for those circumstances provided for in any of the regulations concerning accommodation which justify the premature departure.